habitat-sh/habitat/www/source/docs/create-packages-build.html.md

 4. If the package builds successfully, it is placed into a `results` directory at the same level as your plan.

-By default, the studio is destroyed after you exit it; however you can override this by specifying the `-R` option when calling the `hab studio enter` subcommand.

 ## Non-Interactive Build

 A non-interactive build is one in which Habitat creates a studio for you, builds the package inside it, and then destroys the studio, leaving the resulting `.hart` on your computer.
 Use a non-interactive build when you are sure the build will succeed, or in conjunction with a continuous integration system.